eslint/eslint/docs/rules/no-script-url.md

-# No script url
+# Disallow Script URLs

-Using javascript: urls is considered by some as a form of eval.
+Using `javascript:` urls is considered by some as a form of eval.
 Script passed after javascript: has to be parsed and evaluated by the browser the same way that it does eval.
-This rule corresponds to `scripturl` rule of JSHint.

 ## Rule Details